JoaoViccctor/JoaoViccctor/README.md

 - 👋 Hi, I’m @JoaoViccctor
-- 👀 I’m interested in mobile
+- 👀 I’m interested in CloudComputing
-- 🌱 I’m currently learning all-around about Js
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 🌱 Don't Worry, be Happy

 <!---
 JoaoViccctor/JoaoViccctor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.